 Giardia is an amoeba, common throughout the world.
 There are more than 200 million people infected with Giardia each year.
 Research studies indicate that oregano is effective against Giardia.

 Oregano oil even protects against parasitic infiltration both in a physical environment and within the body.
 This includes round worms, tape worms, bed bugs, lice, fleas, and mosquitoes.

-The most common symptoms of food-borne illness are digestive issues.
+The most common symptoms of food-borne illness tend to be digestive issues.
 Oregano oil’s high content of carvacrol and thymol can help calm down stomach upset and aid in digestion by stimulating bile flow.
-Therefore, symptoms of food-borne illness—nausea, vomiting, indigestion, etc.—can be remedied by using the oil.
+Therefore, symptoms of food-borne illness—including nausea, vomiting, and indigestion, among others—can be alleviated by using the oil.
 Oregano oil also kills Helicobacter pylori, the bacteria that cause gastric ulcers.
 It can help with bowel problems such as constipation, diarrhea, and/or bloating and indigestion.